 Prior to joining Sidley, Barbara worked as an attorney-advisor for U.S. Customs and Border Protection, in the Office of International Trade, Regulations and Rulings.
 While at U.S. Customs and Border Protection, Barbara authored rulings and protest decisions on valuation, special classification, trade preference eligibility, and country of origin marking, as well as final determinations for purposes of government procurement.
 In this role, Barbara spoke on a trade facilitation panel on customs advance rulings at an Asia-Pacific Economic Cooperation Conference.

 Barbara’s work at Sidley includes:

-- Advising the Corporate Compliance Monitor of HSBC Holdings plc and its subsidiaries appointed by the U.S. Department of Justice, the UK Financial Conduct Authority and the Board of Governors of the Federal Reserve System on sanctions matters in connection with the $1.9 billion resolution of money laundering and sanctions violations.
+- Advised the Corporate Compliance Monitor of HSBC Holdings plc and its subsidiaries appointed by the U.S. Department of Justice, the UK Financial Conduct Authority and the Board of Governors of the Federal Reserve System on sanctions matters in connection with the $1.9 billion resolution of money laundering and sanctions violations.

 - Represented a manufacturer in a series of protest filings with U.S. Customs and Border Protection to claim duty-free treatment on remanufactured goods otherwise subject to over six million dollars in duty.

 - Advising several large importers with respect to prior disclosure filings with U.S. Customs and Border Protection to limit the risk of possible enforcement actions for classification, valuation and trade preference eligibility issues.

 Barbara earned her law degree, magna cum laude, at the University of Houston Law Center, where she served on the executive board for the Houston Journal of International Law.
 While in law school, Barbara served as an Arbitration Research Scholar and assisted the editors of the AAA Yearbook on Arbitration & the Law, 23rd Edition, Stephen K. Huber and Ben H. Sheppard, Jr.